 A practical guide for MYP supervisors: all four assessment criteria, process journal coaching, managing 20 projects at once, and a September-to-May timeline.

 This guide strips away the policy language and gives you the practical version.
 What does a supervisor actually do?
-How do you help students narrow topics without writing their project for them?
-How do you manage 20 students at different stages of 20 completely different projects without losing track?
-And how do you get students to produce genuine reflection rather than a diary of events?
-Those are the questions this guide answers.
+How do you help learners narrow topics without writing the project for them?

 Key Takeaways

 1. Demystify the four criteria early: Criterion A (Investigating), B (Planning), C (Taking Action), and D (Reflecting) map directly onto four cognitive phases.
-Teach students to name these phases and track their own progress through them.
+Teach learners to name these phases and track their own progress through them.

 2. Topic breadth is the number one pitfall: The Thinking Framework's Part-Whole operation is the most reliable tool for narrowing a topic.
 "What are the components of climate change?
 Which one component can you investigate thoroughly in 25 hours?" works every time.